andreaskari/Pixels-A-Game-of-Pictures/README.md

 ## Description

-Pixels is a game where users create a picture by shooting pixels into place onto a grid before the timer runs out.
+Pixels is a game where users create a picture by flicking pixels into place onto a grid before the timer runs out.
 With every completed picture, users get a rating out of 3 stars on their performance in the level and also a series of coins to buy future packages of pictures to complete.

 As pixels are shot from the dashboard below onto the screen, the timer is replenished just a little bit but players will need to rely on streaks of pixels (without missing) to beat the levels.
 With every streak of 5 pixels, not only is more time rewarded but some pixels are automatically placed on the screen helping complete the picture faster.